livz/livz.github.io/_posts/2017-09-10-serene-binary-analysis.md

 It looks like a lot of work has been put into this project.
 The people behind it are security researchers from [Computer Security Lab at UC Santa Barbara](http://seclab.cs.ucsb.edu) with a long tradition of winning CTFs.

-I've decided I wanted to learn how to use.
-Because most of the examples available out there deal with various CTF challenges, which are not exactly the most approachable problems, I chose a challange a bit more difficult than the one in the official docs - [fauxware](https://github.com/angr/angr-doc/tree/master/examples/fauxware) but not exaclty DEFCON CTF.
+I decided I need to learn how to use it.
+Because most of the examples available out there deal with various CTF challenges, which are not exactly the most approachable problems, I chose a challange a bit more difficult than the one in the official docs ([fauxware](https://github.com/angr/angr-doc/tree/master/examples/fauxware)) but not exaclty DEFCON material.

 So **_angr_** is:
-* _a multi-architecture binary analysis toolkit, with the capability to perform dynamic symbolic execution_
+* _"a multi-architecture binary analysis toolkit, with the capability to perform dynamic symbolic execution"_
-* _a user-friendly binary analysis suite, allowing a user to simply start up iPython and easily perform intensive binary analyses with a couple of commands_
+* _"a user-friendly binary analysis suite, allowing a user to simply start up iPython and easily perform intensive binary analyses with a couple of commands"_
-* _[..] binary analysis is complex, which makes angr complex_ - No surprise here! _No pain, no gain!_
+* _"[..] binary analysis is complex, which makes angr complex"_ - No surprise here! _No pain, no gain!_

 Don't get discouraged by the apparent steep learning curve.
 The book covers everything to get going.

 ## Installation

 The [installation procedure](https://docs.angr.io/INSTALL.html) covers mostly everything.
 I will mention only a few bits and workarounds I needed on my Ubuntu 16.04 box.
 To avoid messing up with your system's libraries, the authors highly recommend a python virtual environment to install and use angr.
 This will be an isolated Python work environment, complete with an interpreter and